EspressoSystems/espresso/README.md

 [Jellyfish](EspressoSystems/jellyfish) cryptographic library and the [CAP](EspressoSystems/cap)
 protocol.

+## Disclaimer

 **DISCLAIMER:** This software is provided "as is" and its security has not been externally audited.
 Use at your own risk.

 ---